quixio/quix-streams-dotnet/docs/quickstart.md

 This approach of consuming, transforming, and producing data is a fundamental of building data processing pipelines.

-## Connecting to Quix Platform
+## Connecting to Quix Cloud

-As well as being able to connect directly to a Kafka installation, either locally (for development purposes), on premise, or in the cloud, you can also connect to the Quix Platform, the SaaS for building real-time stream processing applications.
-Quix Platform provides the ability to build stream processing applications in a graphical environment, and deploy the applications to the Quix-hosted infrastructure.
+As well as being able to connect directly to a Kafka installation, either locally (for development purposes), on premise, or in the cloud, you can also connect to Quix Cloud, the SaaS for building real-time stream processing applications.
+Quix Cloud provides the ability to build stream processing applications in a graphical environment, and deploy the applications to the Quix-hosted infrastructure.

 ### Obtaining a token

-To connect to the Quix Platform using Quix Streams, you will need to provide a token for authentication.
+To connect to Quix Cloud using Quix Streams, you will need to provide a token for authentication.

-1. Sign up for a free [Quix account](https://portal.platform.quix.io/self-sign-up){target=_blank}, and log in.
+1. Sign up for a free [Quix account](https://portal.platform.quix.io/signup){target=_blank}, and log in.

-2. In the Quix Platform, click on `Topics` on the left-hand navigation.
+2. In Quix Cloud, click on `Topics` on the left-hand navigation.

 3. Click on the gear icon.
 The `Broker Settings` dialog is displayed.

 4. Copy `token 1` to the clipboard.
-You will use that in the code that connects to the Quix platform.
+You will use that in the code that connects to Quix Cloud.

-### Code to connect to Quix Platform
+### Code to connect to Quix Cloud

-The following code snippet shows you how to connect to the Quix Platform:
+The following code snippet shows you how to connect to Quix Cloud:

 ``` csharp
 // Client connecting to kafka using Quix Streaming client to retrieve authentication details
 var client = new QuixStreamingClient("<your-token>"); // token can be obtained from UI (either PAT or streaming token)
 ```

-This connects to the Quix Platform, rather than your local Kafka installation, which is the code you saw previously in this guide.
+This connects to Quix Cloud, rather than your local Kafka installation, which is the code you saw previously in this guide.

-A further example is to rewrite the consumer-producer program you created earlier in this Quickstart, to work with Quix Platform:
+A further example is to rewrite the consumer-producer program you created earlier in this Quickstart, to work with Quix Cloud:

 ``` csharp
 using QuixStreams.Streaming;